 Themed Portfolios are conference-theme inspired print exhibitions organized and curated by and for SGCI members, and are based on the conference's theme.
-Usually around 20 different Themed Portfolios are displayed during the conference.
-Participants produce an edition of prints with the same number of participants, plus one for the SGCI archive and one for the conference host.
+Usually around 15 different Themed Portfolios are displayed during the conference.
+Participants produce an edition of prints with the same number of participants, plus one for the SGCI Archive and one for the conference host.
 All of the editions are collected and collated into portfolios; each participant receives a portfolio with a full set of prints; one copy of the portfolio is donated to the conference's host institution/s, and one copy is donated to the SGC International Archive at the Zuckerman Museum of Art at Kennesaw State University.
+Portfolio organizers will be coordinated by the SGCI Archives Liaison.
+The Liaison can coordinate with the Steering Committee to confirm exhibition spaces and arrange logistics if organizers are shipping exchanges to the site etc.